verhovsky/books-futures-explained/src/4_pin.md

 equivalent to `&'a mut T`. in other words: `Unpin` means it's OK for this type to be moved even when pinned, so `Pin` will have no effect on such a type.

-2. Getting a `&mut T` to a pinned pointer requires unsafe if `T: !Unpin`.
+2. Getting a `&mut T` to a pinned T requires unsafe if `T: !Unpin`.
 In other words: requiring a pinned pointer to a type which is `!Unpin` prevents the _user_ of that API from moving that value unless it choses to write `unsafe` code.

 3. Pinning does nothing special with memory allocation like putting it into some "read only" memory or anything fancy.
-It only tells the compiler that some operations on this value should be forbidden.
+It only uses the type system to prevent certain operations on this value.

-4. Most standard library types implement `Unpin`.
+1. Most standard library types implement `Unpin`.
 The same goes for most "normal" types you encounter in Rust. `Futures` and `Generators` are two exceptions.